 The reforms undertaken by the Government to contain the spread of pandemic COVID-19 in India are highly encouraging.
-The opening up of economic and business activity in least impacted areas would help many daily wagers to return back on work and help the businesses to resume activities with lot of precautions and safety measures advised by the government.
-Some of the long terms measures that must be undertaken include reducing income tax of the proprietorship and LLPs firms to the level of 25% for old and 15% for new companies; release of outstanding payments of MSMEs, from the Government and PSUs; rationalisation of GST rate structure by merging 18% tax slab with 12% tax slab, among others are necessary to enhance the competitiveness of businesses.
+The opening up of economic and business activity in graded manner would help many daily wagers to return back on work and help the businesses to resume activities with lot of precautions and safety measures advised by the government.
+The relief measures provided for farmers, housing sector, migrant workers and street vendors as part of Rs 20 lakh crore stimulus package will induce welfare, create employment and support demand in the economy.
+Some of the long terms measures that must be undertaken include reducing income tax of the proprietorship and LLPs firms to the level of 25% for old and 15% for new companies; rationalisation of GST rate structure by merging 18% tax slab with 12% tax slab, among others are necessary to enhance the competitiveness of businesses.